Poovizhi13/Poovizhi13/README.md

 - 👋 Hi, I’m Poovizhi
-- 👀 I’m interested in Web Designing and Web Development
+- 👀 I’m interested in Multimedia Modelling and Designing
-- 🌱 I’m currently doing my Bachelors of Computer Applications
+- 🌱 I’m currently doing my Master of Computer Applications
 - 📫 You can also reach me on LinkedIn, my LinkedIn Id is https://www.linkedin.com/in/poovizhi

 <!---